DataDog/integrations-core/databricks/README.md

 #### With a cluster-scoped init script

 Cluster-scoped init scripts are init scripts defined in a cluster configuration.
 Cluster-scoped init scripts apply to both clusters you create and those created to run jobs.
-Databricks currently supports configuration and storage of init scripts via:
+Databricks supports configuration and storage of init scripts through:
 - Workspace Files
 - Unity Catalog Volumes
 - Cloud Object Storage